-Insulated Travel Mug.
 A stainless steel travel mug is good for hot and cold beverages.
-And because it’s stainless steel, all it needs is a rinse and your afternoon smoothie won’t taste like your morning coffee.
+And because it’s stainless steel, all it needs is a handwash and your afternoon smoothie won’t taste like your morning coffee.

-Travel cutlery.
-Normally I wouldn’t buy bamboo cutlery when some second-hand metal ones are cheaper and more eco.
+Normally I wouldn’t buy bamboo cutlery when some second-hand metal ones are cheaper and more eco-friendly.
 However, for a lightweight option when travelling, a bamboo cutlery set is ideal.
 And you won’t get in trouble at the airport for carrying a table knife (true story).

-Snack bags.
 To carry your own snacks in.
-Save money.
-Reduce plastic.
+Save money and reduce plastic.

-String bag.
-A lightweight string bag that expands like Mary Poppin’s bag.
+A lightweight string bag that expands like a Mary Poppins bag.
 Great to use instead of plastic bags.

 There’s nothing like getting out into nature to appreciate it.
 But we also want to leave as little impact on nature as possible.
-Outdoorsy low-waste gifts help us enjoy nature while leaving it waste-free for future generations.
+These low-waste gift ideas for the outdoors person will help them enjoy nature while leaving it waste-free for future generations.